 - How we lawfully use your personal information

-- Information on teams working within the Group who may need to use your personal information
+- Information on teams working within Psychiatry UK who may need to use your personal information

 - The use of third-party processors